Carnegie Mellon Robotics Academy: Software Foundations

 • Debug and refine sensor-based programs for improved functionality.

-Session 6: Camera-Based Navigation Setup
+Camera-Based Navigation Setup

 • Attach and configure the PixyCam to the ShieldBot.